 The full game balances between mini-games and a campaign.
 Together, they provide a fun little package for a quick dip.
 However, the Quest tracking software is not as good as it should be, losing sight of the fists as they fly.
 This is a massive issue for those who like to do quick flurries.

 The demo is also concise, with just one challenger available.
 Even for a demo, it feels stringent.
 But for a quick experience, Creed: Rise to Glory is acceptable.

 The classic genre of VR content is roller coasters, putting family members and friends for a ride so that they, hopefully, enjoy themselves.
 Epic Roller Coasters is the free game of its kind, letting people ride in fantastical locations as they soar up and down the tracks.

 Remarkably it includes a multiplayer mode, where people can ride roller coasters together.
 But more interesting is the shooter mode, where people can hit targets as they ride along the journey.

 Fun and free, Epic Roller Coasters is best for children and thrill-seeking adults.

 For fans of realistic sports games, this one is not for you.
 Sports Scramble embraces the weirdness of mixing equipment to make unique experiences.
 Want to bat away footballs?
 Why not.
 Mix up bowling, tennis, and baseball to your specifications, and let it fly.

 Best of all, the game is designed for the Oculus Quest, meaning it runs smooth as butter.
 Have fun!

-What are the best free Oculus Quest games?
+What are the best free Oculus Quest games and demos?

 But ultimately, some people want to play ‘that’ demo, which brings out the headset.
 For that, Beat Saber is one of the best free Oculus Quest games at launch, at least as a demo.
 It ignited interest in the industry for excellent reasons, and it can bring joy to newcomers as well.
 Just make sure they’re wearing straps around their wrists so that controllers do not start flying everywhere.